codebytere/node-mac-permissions/README.md

 * 'denied' - The user explicitly denied access to `type` data for the application.
 * 'authorized' - The application is authorized to access `type` data.

+**Notes:**
-**Note:** Access to 'contacts' will always return a status of 'Authorized' prior to macOS 10.13 High Sierra, as access to contacts was unilaterally allowed until that version.
+  * Access to 'contacts' will always return a status of 'Authorized' prior to macOS 10.11, as access to contacts was unilaterally allowed until that version.
+  * Access to 'camera' and 'microphone' will always return a status of 'Authorized' prior to macOS 10.14, as access to contacts was unilaterally allowed until that version.

 ## `permissions.askForContactsAccess(callback)`